Identity Over Time

 2.4 Candidate Solutions

-Lewis' principle objection to this first solution is that it transforms intrinsic into extrinsic properties.
+Lewis’ principal objection to this first solution is that it illicitly transforms intrinsic properties into extrinsic ones.
 He takes it as evident that properties such as being round and being red are intrinsic.
 Why so?
-Call the view that putatively one place intrinsic properties are two place relational properties the relational view.
+Call the view that putatively one-place intrinsic properties are two-place relational properties the relational view.
 Why does Lewis so adamantly reject that view?
-One difficulty with answering this question is a difficulty about locating the source of Lewis' disquiet with the relational view.
+One difficulty with answering this question is a difficulty about locating the source of Lewis’ disquiet with the relational view.

-Lewis considers an alternative explanation of what it is for an object to have a property at a time.
-What might be called the ‘according to’ explanation.
+Lewis considers an second explanation of what it is for an object to have a property at a time that might be called the ‘according to’ explanation.
 We are used to something having a property according to one story, but failing to have that property according to another.
-If we think of a time as a set of propositions describing what holds at that time, we can say that according to one such set plate is round, but according to another it is square.
+If we think of a time as a set of propositions describing what holds at that time, we can say that according to one such set Plate is round, but according to another it is square.
+Even a cursory assessment of this explanation requires exploring what propositions are and which propositions exist, and exactly what it takes for a sets of propositions to be a time.

-Lewis gives the according to explanation short shrift.
-We may think it cannot be so readily dismissed if it is combined with a view about existence and time that has received considerable discussion in recent years.
+Nevertheless we can still acknowledge some benefits of the according to explanation when it is combined with a view about existence and time that has received considerable discussion in recent years.
 The view is called Presentism.
 On the Presentist view the only things that exist without qualification are things that presently exist.
-Suppose t1, a time when Plate is round, is the present.
-In that case if Plate is ever square it will be, or was square.
+Suppose \(t_1\), a time when Plate is round, is the present.
+In that case if Plate is ever square, it either was, or will be.
 What is it for Plate to be round?
 Given that plate is presently round what makes it the case that Plate is round is not just that Plate is round according to some set of propositions about the present.
-Instead what makes it the case that Plate is presently round is that plate exists and is round.
+Instead what makes it the case that Plate is presently round is that Plate exists and is round.
 So, what makes it the case that Plate, say, will be square?
 Not, the Presentist will say, this: Plate tenselessly or timelessly exists, and will be square.
 So what makes it the case that Plate will be square?
 Perhaps this.
-What makes it true that Plate will be square is that Plate is square according to some relevant future tensed presently existing propositions.
+What makes it true that Plate will be square is that Plate is square according to some relevant future-tensed presently existing propositions.
+(A natural way to think of these is as presently existing future-tensed truths.)

 Here is one reason why we might think that Presentism does not, in the end, help with the problem of temporary intrinsics.
-Suppose that, at t1, we send a circular object forward in time to t2.
-At t2 the shape of the circular object changes so that it becomes elliptical.
-Retaining its elliptical shape the object is sent back to t1.
-Even if Presentism is true at t1 we have an object with incompatible intrinsic properties.
+Suppose that, at \(t_1\), we send a spherical object forward in time to \(t_2\).
+At \(t_2\) the shape of the spherical object changes so that it becomes cylindrical.
+Retaining its cylindrical shape the object is sent back to \(t_1\).
+Even if Presentism is true, at \(t_1\) we have an object with incompatible intrinsic properties.
+Some presentists might find this thought experiment inconceivable since, according to presentism, there is ever only one real time, whereas time travel would seem to require the existence of a destination distinct from the moment of departure.
+Despite this apparent tension some philosophers argued that Presentism does not contradict the possibility of time travel (see entry on time travel, especially 4.1.)

 Of course, to embrace this combination of an according to explanation with Presentism is to embrace just one of a number of options available to the Presentist for giving the truthmakers of future and past tense propositions.